Mazyod/Mazyod.github.io/source/_posts/2014-03-13-too-much-to-say.md

 {% img center caption no-invert http://cdn.shopify.com/s/files/1/0149/3544/products/linux-cheat_shirt_4_1024x1024.jpg?v=1385978991 "" "Courtesy of xkcd store" %}

-Not only were they ridiculuosly distrubuted, but also they were written in plain text...
+Not only were they ridiculously distributed, but also they were written in plain text...
 YUCK!!
 The new way I roll with combines two awesome projects into an epic cheatsheet storage!

 #### Then Some More...